SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Control the Field

-You regain one usage of your Coordinated Assault whenever you roll initiative, and whenever you use Strategic Reposition feature, you can use your reaction to reuse that feature as a free action.
+You regain one usage of your Coordinated Assault whenever you roll initiative, and whenever you use your Strategic Reposition feature, you can use your reaction to reuse that feature as a free action before your turn ends.